 At RCPCH Global we recruit suitably qualified clinicians globally, mainly to work in long-term positions in our programmes – from six months to two years in general, depending on the interest and availability of applicants.
-We work on a stipendiary basis, with travel, accommodation, professional fees and living allowance covered by the College.
+We work in partnership with local professional organisations to strengthen health systems.

 We recruit within our major grant-funded programmes, providing structured training, mentoring, quality improvement and impact assessment/data gathering skills in partnership with local clinicians and hospital/health centre administrators.

-We have placed more than 100 clinicians in our programmes across a range of low-resource settings.
-Our teams work with local staff to improve the care provided to infants, children and young people in very challenging areas of the world.
+In the last decade we have placed more than 120 clinicians in our programmes across a range of low-resource settings.
+Our teams work with local staff to improve the care provided to infants, children and young people in challenging areas of the world.

-When our teams return to the NHS, many report improved capabilities, not just clinically but also in teaching, effective audit and management of quality improvement projects.
+When our international clinicians return to their home countries, many report improved capabilities, not just clinically but also in teaching, effective audit and management of quality improvement projects.

 - Training and mentoring of local healthcare staff

 - Transferring skills in paediatric and neonatal care

 - Building the capacity of PICU (paediatric intensive care unit), NICU (neonatal intensive care unit), OPD (outpatient department) and paediatric emergency services

 - Conducting clinical audits and quality improvement projects